 Once your muscles and liver have all the glycogen they can store, the rest is stored as fat.

-This made sense back in the days when we lived in caves.
 That mammoth we just caught and cooked enabled us all to pig out for a few days, but it didn’t last forever.

 We are surrounded by supermarkets, 24/7 stores, fridges, restaurants and take away places.